anattanergui/barking/src/content/poems/Infiltration.md

 Being without form —
 It infiltrates form — human —
-Driving him to represent
+Driving him to represent  — it —
-It in form
+In form

 Convincing him
 That the representations